xigxog/kubefox/docs/quickstart.md

     info    If you don't have a Kubernetes cluster you can run one locally with kind (https://kind.sigs.k8s.io) info    to experiment with KubeFox.

-    info    Fox needs a place to store the KubeFox Component images it will build, normally info    this is a remote container registry.
-However, if you only want to use KubeFox info    locally with kind you can skip this step.
+    info    🦊 Fox needs a place to store the component images it will build, normally this is info    a remote container registry.
+However, if you only want to use KubeFox locally info    with kind you can skip this step.
     Are you only using KubeFox with local kind cluster? [y/N] y Enter the kind cluster's name (default 'kind'): kind